Learn These 5 Important Facts With Madison Lighting

 Ceiling fans can also work well with cathedral and sloped ceilings.
-Select a fan with the right mounting kit for sloped ceilings up to 40°.
-Mount your fan as close as eight inches from the ceiling.
+Just be sure to select a fan with the right mounting kit for sloped ceilings up to 40°.
+Mount your fan as close as eight inches from the ceiling and enjoy the breeze!

 A ceiling fan is a motorized appliance.
 It should look good, but more importantly, it should run absolutely quietly, be perfectly balanced, and have enough motor capacity and blade pitch to move the air.
 Here’s what to look for.

 Ceiling fan manufacturers are required by the EPA to label their cartons, brochures, catalogs, and websites with each model’s performance rating measured at its highest speed.
 The label will indicate the fan’s airflow in cubic feet per minute (CFM), electricity consumption in watts, and the airflow efficiency, which is a ratio of the first two, measured in CFM per watt.
 We can use these labels to effectively compare the performance of all ceiling fans.

 We recommend more emphasis on the airflow created, rather than the fan’s efficiency.
 Buying a fan that creates more airflow will allow you to raise your air conditioning thermostat a few more degrees, which could create hundreds of dollars in annual energy savings.

 What makes a fan good, better, or best?
 These recommendations are based strictly on performance: